FAQ and Glossary

 Can you treat me or my child if someone else performed the evaluation?

 Yes, as long as the evaluation was completed within a reasonable timeframe.
-It is up to the discretion of the therapist taking on the case to determine if a new evaluation is necessary.
+However, it is up to the discretion of the therapist taking on the case to determine if a new evaluation is necessary or if different testing procedures are needed.

 How long are sessions?